NclRSE-Training/git-ultra-novice/_episodes/07-github.md

 ~~~
 {: .output}

-Now, it is prompting Dracula for a passphrase.
+Now, it is prompting Alfredo for a passphrase.
 Since he is using his lab’s laptop that other people sometimes have access to, he wants to create a passphrase.
 Be sure to use something memorable or save your passphrase somewhere, as there is no "reset my password" option.

 ~~~
 Enter same passphrase again: